VimsecAu/kb/m365/baselines/teams.md

 ### Policies

 #### MS.TEAMS.5.1v1
-Agencies SHOULD only allow installation of Microsoft apps approved by the company.
+Agencies SHOULD only allow installation of Microsoft apps approved by the organisation.

 <!--Policy: MS.TEAMS.5.1v1; Criticality: SHOULD -->
-- _Rationale:_ Allowing Teams integration with all Microsoft apps can expose the company to potential vulnerabilities present in those apps.
-By only allowing specific apps and blocking all others, the company will better manage its app integration and potential exposure points.
+- _Rationale:_ Allowing Teams integration with all Microsoft apps can expose the organisation to potential vulnerabilities present in those apps.
+By only allowing specific apps and blocking all others, the organisation will better manage its app integration and potential exposure points.
 - _Last modified:_ July 2023
 - _Note:_ This policy applies to the Global (Org-wide default) policy, all custom policies, and the org-wide app settings.
 Custom policies MAY be created to allow more flexibility for specific users.
 - _MITRE ATT&CK TTP Mapping:_
   - [T1195: Supply Chain Compromise](https://attack.mitre.org/techniques/T1195/)

 #### MS.TEAMS.5.2v1
-Agencies SHOULD only allow installation of third-party apps approved by the company.
+Agencies SHOULD only allow installation of third-party apps approved by the organisation.

 <!--Policy: MS.TEAMS.5.2v1; Criticality: SHOULD -->
-- _Rationale:_ Allowing Teams integration with third-party apps can expose the company to potential vulnerabilities present in an app not managed by the company.
-By allowing only specific apps approved by the company and blocking all others, the company can limit its exposure to third-party app vulnerabilities.
+- _Rationale:_ Allowing Teams integration with third-party apps can expose the organisation to potential vulnerabilities present in an app not managed by the organisation.
+By allowing only specific apps approved by the organisation and blocking all others, the organisation can limit its exposure to third-party app vulnerabilities.
 - _Last modified:_ July 2023
 - _Note:_ This policy applies to the Global (Org-wide default) policy, all custom policies if they exist, and the org-wide settings.
 Custom policies MAY be created to allow more flexibility for specific users.
 Third-party apps are not available in GCC, GCC High, or DoD regions.
 - _MITRE ATT&CK TTP Mapping:_